OriginTrail/dkg-docs/dkg-v6-beta/testnet-node-setup-instructions/setup-instructions-dockerless.md

 ### Prerequisites <a href="#docs-internal-guid-e057adbf-7fff-9a68-2579-1fe11935388b" id="docs-internal-guid-e057adbf-7fff-9a68-2579-1fe11935388b"></a>

 * A dedicated **4GB RAM/2CPUs/50GB HDD** **Ubuntu** server (minimum hardware requirements)
+* Either GraphDB or Blazegraph DB.
+Blazegraph DB is currently being automatically installed by the installer script.
+If you prefer to use GraphDB, you have to manually get the installation file over to the server.
+See instructions below
+* An Ethereum compatible address and its private key.
+You will need to provide both during installation.
+You can create a new address / key pair in Metamask for example.
+Don't use an address that contains valuable tokens, create a disposable address for this purpose
+* MATIC testnet tokens in the Mumbai network.
+You can have some tokens airdropped from [this faucet](https://faucet.polygon.technology/)

 **Prepare GraphDB**

 1. Please visit their [official website](https://www.ontotext.com/products/graphdb/graphdb-free/) and fill out the form.
-Installation files will sent to you by email. **Use the standalone version of GraphDB**.
+Installation files will be sent to you by email. **Use the standalone version of GraphDB**.

+* Alternatively, you can download the installation file directly to your server's /root directory using `wget https://tracdeepdive.info/wp-content/uploads/2022/02/graphdb-free-9.10.1-dist.zip`.
+This file is hosted in a Origin Trail community server for your convenience.

-2. Upload the **\<graphDB\_file>.zip** file to your server.
+3. Upload the **\<graphDB\_file>.zip** file to your server.
 There are several ways:

 * Download any FTP program, such as [FileZilla](https://filezilla-project.org) (works for Mac OS, Windows and Ubuntu), and copy the **\<graphDB\_file>.zip** to the server's /root directory;
-* You can also use sftp://user@ip\_address and copy the file over for Ubuntu users.
+* Ubuntu users can also use the default file manager Files to connect and copy the file over SFTP.
+Use `sftp://user@ip\_address` as the path.
 Consult these [instructions](https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server) if needed;

 ### Installation